 By Gianriccardo Pera

-Everyone who likes Fender Vintage Guitars and blues guitarists knows about the quite famous “Black 1”, the Stratocaster which John Mayer usually plays both for studio recording and live performances.
+Everyone who likes Fender Vintage Guitars and blues guitarists know about the quite famous “Black 1”, the Stratocaster which John Mayer usually plays both for studio recording and live performances.
 Amongst the scenario of the most particular Fender Guitar icons, this is undoubtedly one of the most sophisticated, despite its so rather strange details.

 Some say it’s ugly, some others think that in the end, the matter of relic guitars is quite fascinating, considering that it became a fashion to the point that Fender itself had on sale new guitars arranged and looking like very old ones (for quite high prices by the way..).
-By the way, in next photo, you can see the signature Black 1, which they prefer to propose with the complete original painting.
+By the way, in the next photo, you can see the signature Black 1, which they prefer to propose with the complete original painting.

 Does Paint influence the Sound?

 John Mayer‘s guitar look has a technical reason rather than an aesthetic one.
 According to him, it has to be less painted as possible, although, by his own words, to have it totally unpainted would have been too much, and not helpful for the sound.
 So in this video you can hear the tale: he drove to the Fender custom shop, talked with the technicians (in the video you’ll also find some rare footage, taken from the Fender laboratories), until they came to this solution, which he later finished off himself by taking another little bit of pain of the body.
 Enjoy this, learn secrets from a great player, but please DON’T mess up your Strat trying to imitate him!!!